New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions II

-Now it is straightforward to calculate the Kretschmann scalar curvature, whose forms inside and outside the cut-off are presented in Appendix~\ref{appD}.
+Now it is straightforward to calculate the Kretschmann scalar curvature, whose forms inside and outside the gluing surfaces are presented in Appendix~\ref{appD}.
 In particular, for $\tau=0$, one has

 As we discussed in the previous section, to keep the curvature below the Planck scale independent of the mass of black hole, we may set the value of the parameter $l\sim m^{\frac{1}{3}}$.
 Without loss of generality we set $l = 4 {m^{\frac{1}{3}}}$.
-Similarly, we specify the position of the cut-off by taking $\varepsilon = \sqrt l $, then the Kretschmann scalar curvature takes some simple form inside and outside the cut-off, as plotted in Fig.~\ref{fig5}.
+Similarly, we specify the position of the gluing surface by taking $\varepsilon = \sqrt l $, then the Kretschmann scalar curvature takes some simple form inside and outside the gluing surfaces, as plotted in Fig.~\ref{fig5}.

-In Fig.~\ref{fig5}, the value of Kretschmann scalar curvature is plotted with blue curve inside the cut-off, while with red curve outside the cut-off, whose location is marked by the vertical dashed line.
-We notice that Kretschmann scalar curvature is continuous at the cut-off, which is also zoomed in in the inset.
+In Fig.~\ref{fig5}, the value of Kretschmann scalar curvature is plotted with blue curve inside the gluing surface, while with red curve outside the gluing surface, whose location is marked by the vertical dashed line.
+We notice that Kretschmann scalar curvature is continuous at the gluing surface, which is also zoomed in the inset.
 Furthermore, when $\tau$ reaches zero, Kretschmann scalar curvature attains a finite value, indicating the global regularity of the geometry described by Eq.~(\ref{eq17}).
-It is also noteworthy that its maximal value is below the Planck scale, but its position shifts from the center of the black hole to some position between the cut-off and the core.
+It is also noteworthy that its maximal value is below the Planck scale, but its position shifts from the center of the black hole to some position between the gluing surface and the core.
 In addition, its mass independence is justified by setting a very large value for the mass of black hole.

 Next we briefly discuss the geodesics of particles near the core of the black hole.
 In this case, the radial geodesic equation is ${g_{xx}}{\left( {{{{\text{d}}x} \mathord{\left/ {\vphantom {{{\text{d}}x} {{\text{d}}\chi }}} \right. \kern-\nulldelimiterspace} {{\text{d}}\chi }}} \right)^2} + {g_{\tau \tau }}{\left( {{{{\text{d}}\tau } \mathord{\left/ {\vphantom {{{\text{d}}\tau } {{\text{d}}chi }}} \right. \kern-\nulldelimiterspace} {{\text{d}}\chi }}} \right)^2} = - \delta $.
 Taking the conserved quantity into account, i.e., $E = - {g_{xx}}\left( {{{{\text{d}}t}\mathord{\left/ {\vphantom {{{\text{d}}\tau} {{\text{d}}\chi }}} \right. \kern-\nulldelimiterspace} {{\text{d}}\chi }}} \right)$, the affine parameter for the integration with respect to the radial coordinate $\tau$ can be expressed as